Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Deferred"

-Re-exports all named exports from the "effect/Deferred" module as "Deferred".
+Re-exports all named exports from the "effect/Deferred" module as `Deferred`.

 **Signature**